essentialist-app/site/content/_index.md

 Essentialist is a simple, private, and cross-platform flashcard app designed to make studying and note-taking a seamless process. 🧠 It is an open-source program for [spaced repetition][1] (similar to [Anki](https://apps.ankiweb.net/)).

- Download the latest version [here](https://github.com/essentialist-app/essentialist/releases/latest).
+* Download the latest version from the [releases page](https://github.com/essentialist-app/essentialist/releases/latest).

 {{< themeImage light="./screenshot.png" dark="./question-dark.png" alt="screenshot of essentialist on Linux" >}}